MicrosoftDocs/dynamics-365-fraud-protection/content/rules-lists.md

 ---

-# Customize rules and lists
+# Manage rules and lists

 Help manage your risk decisions and tailor the behavior of Microsoft Dynamics 365 Fraud Protection to suit your business’s needs with the rules engine.